 Purity and Impurities Analysis of Oligonucleotides

-To understand the purity of the oligonucleotide we provide product assays and can build a well-understood impurity profile by applying a range of chromatography (e.g. HPLC, LC-MS, CGE) and spectroscopy profiles (UV absorbance spectrum, extinction coefficient, FTIR, 13C and 1H NMR).
+To understand the purity of the oligonucleotide, we provide drug substance and drug product assays and can build a well-understood impurity profile by applying a range of chromatography (e.g. UPLC, HPLC, LC-MS, CGE) and spectroscopy methods (UV absorbance spectrum, extinction coefficient, FTIR, 13C and 1H NMR).

-Determining the levels of product- related impurities such as addition sequences (n+1, n+2, etc.), deletion sequences (n-1, n-2,etc.), we use SAX–HPLC or CGE methods to determine chain length.
+Determining the levels of product-related impurities such as addition sequences (n+1, n+2, etc.), deletion sequences (n-1, n-2,etc.), we apply HPLC with UV and MS detection approaches.

 For other product-related species such as phosphodiester analogs, depurinated sequences, partially deprotected sequences, and aggregated sequences we apply a combination of chromatographic (e.g HPLC) and spectroscopic (e.g 31P NMR) methods.
-Our scientists also deliver highly detailed MS characterization of product related impurities using MALDI-TOF MS, ESI-MS, LC-MS, LC-MSMS with expert data interpretation.
+Our scientists also deliver highly detailed MS characterization of product related impurities using QToF, MALDI-TOF MS, ESI-MS, LC-MS, LC-MS/MS with expert data interpretation to determine the levels of early and late eluting impurities.

 Determination of process residuals (residual solvents, trace metals) and other reagents (e.g. activators, deprotection agents, trace levels of EDTA) that may be present in the sample are also achieved through a combination of chromatographic and spectroscopic methods.